natewerm2000/VasillisPeppers/README.md

 # Vasilli's Peppers
 From seed to fruit to jelly.
 All under one roof.
+We are to use React to build this project.

 # Getting Started with Create React App